-The True Man
+The Realized Man

 In dwelling he has no shape, and in abiding he has no place.
 In movement he has no form, and in quiescence he has no body.
 He is there but looks as if he were gone, he is alive but looks as if he were dead.
 He comes in and out of the spaceless and has gods and demons at his orders; he sinks into the unfathomable and enters into the spaceless.
 He exchanges his form with what is different from him.
 End and beginning for him are like a ring, and nobody knows his patterns.
 This is how his essence and spirit can lead him to ascend to the Dao.
-This is where the True Man roams.
+This is where the Realized Man roams.

 As for inspiring and expiring while emitting the sounds chui and xu, exhaling the old and inhaling the new [breath], hanging like a bear and stretching like a bird, bathing like a duck and leaping like a gibbon, glaring like an owl and staring like a tiger these are for the people who "nourish their form," and he does not confuse his mind with them.

 Huainan zi, chapter 7.
 Translation published in Fabrizio Pregadio, "The Notion of 'Form' and the Ways of Liberation in Daoism," Cahiers d'Extrême-Asie 14 (2004): 119-20.